ponylang/rfcs/text/0000-unsafe-operators.md

 # How We Teach This

-This shoud be mentioned in the future documentation for unsafe operations.
+This should be mentioned in the future documentation for unsafe operations.
+Unsafe operators could be described quickly in the basic arithmetic section of the tutorial as a mean for advanced users to get better performance.
+In addition, the new symbols will have to be added to the symbol appendix in the tutorial.

 # Drawbacks